 Application deadline and procedures

-Applications have to be sent by e-mail to email@example.com by April 16, 2021 by 23.59 (CEST).
+Application form and project plan has to be submitted online by April 19, 2022 by 23.59 (CEST).
 Applications received after the deadline or incomplete applications will not be evaluated.
-The funding decisions will be made by the end of June 2021, and the grants need to be accepted by successful candidates by August 13 at 16 (CEST), 2021.
-Note that it is possible to supplement mobility costs by using the north2north programme for student or researcher mobility, if relevant.
+The funding decisions will be made by the end of June 2022, and the grants need to be accepted by successful candidates by August 15 at 16 (CEST), 2022.
+We encourage to supplement mobility costs by using the north2north programme for student or researcher mobility, if relevant.

 Applications have to include: